Haiderrjan/Haiiderrjan/README.md

 ## 💻 About me

 -  Currently self-learning web development technologies like: Javascript, NodeJs, React
-- 📚 Currently learning Fullstack develepment frontend and backend.
+- 📚 Currently learning: Fullstack develepment front-end and back-end.
 - 🚀 Future goals: To make cool projects and learn more technologies !
-- 🎮 Fun Fact: a avid Gamer and loves fictional books
+- 🎮 Fun Fact: An avid Gamer and loves fictional books !

 #
 ### 🛠️ languages and tools